prebid/prebid.github.io/dev-docs/activity-controls.md

 ### Activities

-Here's the list of the 'potentially restricted activities' that Prebid.js core can restrict for Publishers.
+Here's the list of the 'potentially restricted activities' that Prebid.js core can restrict for Publishers:

 {: .table .table-bordered .table-striped }
 | Name           | Description | Effect when denied | Additional parameters |